isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/support-schematron-file.md

     * If the topic breaks no rules, the validation success message is displayed for the file.
     * If the topic breaks a rule, for example, if it doesn't contain a title and is validated for the above given Schematron, it displays a validation error.

-1. Click on the error message to highlight the element containing the error in the opened topic/map.
+1. Click the error message to highlight the element containing the error in the opened topic/map.

 The Schematron support in the Web Editor helps you in validating the files against a set of rules and maintaining consistency and correctness across the topics.